bertkdowns/pyomo-replace/paper/paper.md

 # Abstract

 Chemical process models and Chemical Digital Twins frequently rely on equation-oriented models to encode the behaviour of a factory.
-As equation oriented models grow in complexity, reasoning about their structure becomes harder.
+As equation-oriented models grow in complexity, reasoning about their structure becomes harder.
-This paper proposes an alternative workflow to build equation oriented models, inspired by traditional control systems.
+This paper proposes an alternative workflow to build equation-oriented models, inspired by traditional control systems.
 A set of properties for each unit operation is chosen as the set required to fully specify the state.
 These can then be replaced by other variables as required for a specific case.
 This approach is demonstrated in the  equation-oriented modelling tool Pyomo.
 Benefits in model interpretability, maintentance, initialisation, and scaling methods are discussed.
 Various case studies demonstrate how processes can be modelled in this manner, and how these techniques may prove advantageous in a graphical user interface for chemical process design.
-These methods may be adopted by the modelling community to make it easier to build and maintain large equation oriented models.
+These methods may be adopted by the modelling community to make it easier to build and maintain large equation-oriented models.

 \newpage

 # Introduction

 Designing and operating chemical factories requires accurate, comprehensive models of their behaviour.
-A powerful tool to represent chemical processes is equation-oriented algebraic modelling, as chemical processes often closely follow first-principles behaviour and include non-linear dynamics, two things that equation oriented modelling excels at [@shacham1982equation].
+A powerful tool to represent chemical processes is equation-oriented algebraic modelling, as chemical processes often closely follow first-principles behaviour and include non-linear dynamics, two things that equation-oriented modelling excels at [@shacham1982equation].

 At its simplest, equation-oriented modelling involves specifying equations to represent the system, and solving those equations to find the unknown properties.
 However, modern processes are very complex, and Digital Twin technology means these models are built to be more integrated than ever before.
-This results in very complex equation oriented models and very large sets of equations.
+This results in very complex equation-oriented models and very large sets of equations.

 Because equation-oriented modelling is inherently implicit, in these large models it can be hard to interpret the interactions between variables, or understand what is required to fully define the model.
-Additionally, equation oriented modelling still fundamentally relies on numerical methods to solve the system of equations.
+Additionally, equation-oriented modelling still fundamentally relies on numerical methods to solve the system of equations.
 Initial values and scaling factors for variables can be the difference between a model succeeding or failing to converge on a solution.
 This becomes more of a problem as the mathematical model grows larger.

 To help deal with the complexity of modern equation-oriented models, software engineering techniques can be applied.
-Equation oriented models are usually specified in a declarative manner through algebraic modelling languages.
+Equation-oriented models are usually specified in a declarative manner through algebraic modelling languages.
 Newer algebraic modelling languages such as Pyomo draw on software engineering principles of abstraction and ecapsulation to make this process easier.
 They also include tools to help with initialisation and scaling.
-However, as an equation oriented model is considered simeultaneously, while a conventional software program is run iteratively, it is much harder to apply these techniques and new methods need to be developed to simplify how a model is built.
+However, as an equation-oriented model is considered simeultaneously, while a conventional software program is run iteratively, it is much harder to apply these techniques and new methods need to be developed to simplify how a model is built.

 This article introduces a new method to fully define an equation-oriented model.
 We propose that this method will simplify the process of squaring, initialising, and scaling a model.
 Our library, pyomo-replace, demonstrates some advantages of this approach in the Pyomo and IDAES [@miller2018next] ecosystem, and the Ahuora Platform provides a case study of this approach in a graphical application.